 The transformation to Agile for any organization requires knowledge of the methodology.
-It is not just about knowing what Agile is, though, it is also about taking that methodology and applying it in practice.
+However, it’s not just about knowing what Agile is.
+It’s also about taking that methodology and applying it in practice.
 One of the core concepts of Agile for any development team to embrace is the concept of working agreements.
 The discipline of the team comes straight from working agreements it establishes on its own.

 Introducing Working Agreements

 Do you remember going to elementary school and your teacher having you agree to specific rules of the classroom?
-For example, only one child can go to the bathroom at a time, or if you have a question raise your hand?
+Things like, “Crayons must be shared.”
+Or, “If you have a question raise your hand.”
 You may not realize it, but you were part of working agreements in that space.
+Everyone agreed to raise their hands and not break the crayons.
 It is the same idea in the Agile world.
-The goal of the working agreement is for the development team to come together and define the expectations of one another.
+The goals of the working agreement are two-fold: 1) to get the development team collaborating effectively, and 2) to get everyone to agree to, and follow, a set of explicit, definite expectations.

-The goal of the agreement is not to dictate precisely how work gets done, but more to emphasize team behaviors that will keep everyone productive, positive, and accountable.
+A working agreement is not meant to dictate precisely how work gets done, but more to emphasize team behaviors that will keep everyone productive, positive, and accountable.

 Having it posted in a designated area helps the teams.
 If your team is not co-located, the working agreement should be readily available on a virtual folder accessible by everyone.